 So, my advice is to obtain the design from a trusted source, or you can consult the top organizations that offer digitizing services, like EMDigitizer.

 Emdigitizer has a team of competent digitizers and provides you with services of the highest caliber in a short amount of time.
-(Click here if you’re interested in the best digitization services with a quick turnaround)
+(Click here if you’re interested in the best embroidery digitizing services with a quick turnaround)

 Choose your favorite embroidery pattern, put it in your product catalog, and keep on going before transferring the design into the machine.
 Most of the time, you must download a bundle of designs, which are then compiled into a single zip folder.